-It’s shocking to see how many people are hooked on sugars as the only way to feel great.
+It’s shocking to see how many people are hooked on sugar as the only way to feel great.

-Now with that steak comes with the large fries, the 16 ounces of cola and a tub of ice-cream - this changes everything.
-Starting with the blood being smashed with glucose..
+However, never fear, as with that steak comes the large fries and 16 ounces of cola - and this changes everything.
+Starting with the blood being smashed with glucose.

-The rising blood sugar kicks the pancreas, which then dumps a load of insulin into the bloodstream.
-The insulin starts knocking on muscle, fat, liver and other cells to open-up – and so the sugar (glucose) and protein (amino-acids) move out of the circulation and into the cells.
+The rising blood sugar is sensed by the pancreas, which then secretes insulin into the bloodstream.
+The insulin starts opening muscle, fat, liver and other cells to open-up, and allow the glucose and amino-acids to move out of the blood-circulation, and into the cells.

-Then comes the next part of the story … the blood sugar levels start declining …other hormones are triggered – and before you know it, you start feeling a little tired, a little hungry – and everything starts coming together for the whole cycle to repeat itself again…..would you believe me if I told you this swinging-cycle, could repeat itself over 10 times a day for many people?
+Then comes the next part of the story.
+Your spiked blood sugar levels, rapidly begin to fall, then other hormones are triggered – and before you know it, you start feeling a little tired, a little hungry – and everything starts coming together for the whole cycle to repeat itself again.

 Get plenty of bright-light every day.
 There are many studies showing the relationship between the amount of light a person receives and their mood.
 In human postmortems, more serotonin is found in the brain of those who died in the summer, than those who died in the winter.
 Many depressive states are tied to the seasonal characteristics of low-no sunlight.

 Now, there are really two ports of entry and effect of sunlight in the body.
 Besides the eyes and retina, research is suggesting that the skin seems to possess the machinery to produce serotonin.
-Get outdoors and spend some time (15-20mins) every day with your skin/eyes exposed to the sun – no sunglasses – no lotions/creams, no ankle to neck clothes.
+Get outdoors and spend some time (15-20mins) every day with your skin/eyes exposed to the sun.

 Ideally – we all want and need real sunlight, but that is not always possible.
 In Scandinavian country’s we see ‘light cafes’ to help people get through winters.
 I suspect we may see more of this in other parts of the world, allowing others also to get a good daily dose of light.
 Now, in Asia, I predict, we’ll soon see studies, that heavily polluted manufacturing cities like Shenzhen, Beijing, and Shanghai – will show increases in rates of depression, caused partially by, reduced sun exposure and lower serotonin levels.2) Exercise - Serotonin and Dopamine

-From experience, any athlete knows the heightened sense of well-being and vigor that comes with a little exercise.
+From experience, we know the heightened sense of well-being and vigor that comes with a little exercise.

 Studies from both animals and humans continue to show the relationship between heightened serotonin levels and exercise.
 In animal studies, exercise (swimming) elevated positive (brain) cell numbers of both the enzyme that synthesizes serotonin (from tryptophan) and serotonin cells.

-From a balanced nervous system perspective, global aggregate data from WHOOP sensors worn through 2020, showed higher heart rate variability (a measure of autonomic nervous system balance, and well-being) in June, July and August aligns to the months where its customer were also most active.
-Conversely, December was the month where WHOOP recorded it's member being least physically active, and the month where heart variability was lowest.
+From a balanced nervous system perspective, global aggregate data from biofeedback WHOOP sensors worn through 2020, showed higher heart rate variability (a measure of autonomic nervous system balance, and well-being) in June, July and August aligns to the months where its customers were also most physically active.
+Conversely, December was the month where WHOOP recorded it's members being least physically active, and the month where heart variability was lowest.

-Earlier we talked about carbs triggering insulin – to pull the sugar and amino acids out of the blood and into the cells (like muscles etc.) – and then the tryptophan in the blood being able to move into the brain and be converted into serotonin.
-Well, there is another way to also get the amino acids and glucose out of the blood and into the cells – and it's called - EXERCISE!
+Earlier we talked about carbs triggering insulin – which pulls sugar and amino acids out of the blood circulation and into cells (like muscle cells etc.).
+Well, there is another way to also get amino acids and glucose out of the blood and into the cells – and it's called - EXERCISE!

-In fact muscular contractions – trigger other insulin-independent metabolic processes that also move glucose and amino acids out of the bloodstream and into the cells.
+In fact muscular contractions – trigger other insulin-independent processes that move glucose and amino acids out of the bloodstream and into the cells.

-"Taking whey protein in drinks, bars or foods during, just after your training sessions will be a great way to not only feed the muscles with quality amino acids for repair – but will also set you up for a good dose of tryptophan to move into the brain, and convert into ‘feel good’ serotonin.
+"Taking whey protein in drinks, bars or foods during, and just after your workouts will be a great way to not only feed the muscles with quality amino acids for repair – but will also set you up for a good dose of tryptophan to move into the brain, and convert into that ‘feel good’ serotonin we’re all after.

-It is interesting to see studies showing that that improvements to the gut microbiota, positively effect outcomes of anxiety/symptoms.
-So once again, keeping your gut microbiota in good shape through probiotics (article on making Yoghurt great again - click here) comes again and again.
+It is interesting to see studies showing that improvements to the gut microbiota, positively effect outcomes of anxiety symptoms.
 The health of our gut membrane is a function of our the gut microbes.
 This membrane communicates directly to the brain via the vagus nerve.
-Around 95% of the bodies serotonin is manufactured by secreting cells that sit within the intestinal gut membrane.
+Around 95% of the bodies serotonin is manufactured by secreting cells that sit within the intestinal membrane/wall.

-Finally, how could we finish an article on feeling good without talking about coffee, tea and caffeine.
-Moderate consistent intake (clearly best at the beginning of the day) of coffee, cocoa, or tea (like green tea extract) caffeine has shown to increase the sensitivity to serotonin, increase the number of receptors of serotonin, and to raise the levels of serotonin in the brain.
+Finally, how could we finish an article on feeling good without talking about coffee, tea, cocoa and caffeine.
+Moderate consistent intake (clearly best at the beginning of the day) of coffee, cocoa, or tea (like green tea extract) caffeine has shown to increase the brain neuronal sensitivity to dopamine.
 And that's the magic behind feeling good after enjoying your morning coffee, cocoa shake or a measured does of green tea extract, from like, SFuels PRIMED.

-So there you have it – get your feel-good factor kicked into top-gear with your daily dose of sunlight, exercise with whey-tryptophan from SFuels Revival or SFuels LIFE Bars, probiotics from yoghurt and coffee.
+So, there you have it – get your feel-good factor kicked into high-gear with your daily dose of sunlight, exercise with whey- based tryptophan from SFuels Revival or SFuels LIFE Bars, and a measured dose of caffeine from SFuels Primed.